 Cocaine levels in the blood remain at peak level for an average of around thirty minutes after ingestion, with variations based on the intake of the substance.
 While cocaine itself has a short half-life (the time it takes for the drug to leave the body), it does leave traces called metabolites behind as the body breaks down or metabolizes the drug.

 Even those who’ve only used cocaine once will have metabolites in their bodies for a certain amount of time.
-In fact, drug tests screen for the metabolite, benzoylecgonine, rather than cocaine itself, because benzoylecgonine remains in the body for much longer periods of time.
+In fact, drug tests screen for the cocaine metabolite, benzoylecgonine, rather than cocaine itself, because the benzoylecgonine metabolite remains in the body for much longer periods of time.

 What’s the Best Method of Detecting Cocaine In the Body?

 Blood and Urine Tests

 How Long Is Cocaine Detectable Through Urine?

 Urine is the most common method of testing for cocaine use and traces of benzoylecgonine.
 For someone who has only used the drug once, urine testing can still find traces for up to 2-4 days after use.
 As benzoylecgonine builds up over time, chronic and binge users will still have traces of cocaine in their urine for up to two weeks.
 In the most extreme cases of high dosages and substance purity in combination with other factors, it’s possible to find metabolites after up to three weeks of abstinence.